 Submission Criteria: Click here for acceptable specimens; collection and shipping instructions.
+Specimen Handling: For specimen transportation, use refrigerated cold packs.
+For specimen stability, store at up to 35°C for a maximum of 3 days, then at 2-8°C for an additional 7 days.
 Rejection Criteria: Specimens other than those detailed above, improperly filled out test request form, no patient identifier on specimen, broken specimen tube, or specimen received greater than 10 days after collection.